tophertimzen/tophertimzen.github.io/_posts/2015-04-17-dotNetPEB.md

 categories: shellcode
 ---

-Shellcode commonly uses a method to resolve Windows API functions by traversing through the Portable Environment Blocks (PEB) _PEB_LDR_DATA structure which contains three linked lists of DLLs that are loaded in a process space.
+Shellcode commonly uses a method to resolve Windows API functions by traversing through the Portable Environment Block (PEB) to find Kernel32's base address.
+This is done so shellcode remains position independent while still having the ability to call LoadLibraryA and GetProcAddress to resolve other dlls and functions.
+The PEB has a_PEB_LDR_DATA structure that contains three linked lists of DLLs that are loaded in a processes memory space.
+The three linked lists are

-_PEB._LDR_DATA contains 3 circular linked lists of loaded modules

 InLoadOrder

-- Order module is loaded into process. *.exe is always first.
+- Order a module is loaded into process. *.exe is always first.

 InMemoryOrder